glenlovett/glenlovett.github.io/_posts/biking/2016-05-19-things-work-out.markdown

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160519_201436405.jpg)
 *One of the neighborhoods, for lack a better word.*

 So, today started rocky but turned out great!
-And since my legs are shot, I took the one day trip to Orchard Park and slot it into the next two days.
+And since my legs are shot, I took the one day trip to Orchard Park and split it into the next two days.
 I'm done with 60+ mile days, and am happy to have some 30 mile days in front of me.

 And now I sleep.